METALS-Zinc climbs as stocks diminish

 * ZINC/NICKEL STOCKS: LME zinc inventories MZNSTX-TOTAL, down 55 percent this year, touched their lowest since October 2007 and LME nickel stocks MNISTX-TOTAL fell to their lowest since June 2013, LME data showed on Wednesday.
 Inventories in China, however, are more plentiful.

-* AMBATOVY: Nickel gained additional support from Japanese trading house Sumitomo Corp announcing that it was forced to shut its Ambatovy nickel plant in Madagascar for about two weeks in early February and could miss its revised annual production target.
+* AMBATOVY: Nickel gained support from Japanese trading house Sumitomo Corp announcing that it was forced to shut its Ambatovy nickel plant in Madagascar for about two weeks in early February and could miss its revised annual production target.

+LME nickel was untraded in final rings and was bid 0.1 percent firmer at $13,200.

+Prices came under pressure after major producer Norsk Hydro said it had made some progress in restoring operations after it was hit by a ransomware cyber attack.
 However, the company was not yet back to normal, it said.

 * ALUMINIUM OUTPUT: Global primary aluminium output fell to 4.92 million tonnes in February from a revised 5.411 million tonnes in January, data showed on Wednesday.

-* TRADE: U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin plan to travel to China next week for trade talks with Chinese Vice Premier Liu He, a U.S. official said on Tuesday.
+* TRADE: U.S. President Donald Trump said on Wednesday a trade deal with Beijing is coming along, with U.S. trade negotiators going to China soon.

-* LEAD TECHNICALS: LME lead, which was down 0.4 percent at $2,029, could break through support at $2,011, Commerzbank technical analyst Axel Rudolph said in a note.
+* LEAD TECHNICALS: LME lead, which closed up 0.3 percent at $2,044.50 a tonne, could break through support at $2,011, Commerzbank technical analyst Axel Rudolph said in a note.
 “We will retain our immediately bearish forecast while the price of lead remains below the mid-March high at $2,131,” he said.

 Reporting by Eric Onstad Editing by Jan Harvey and David Goodman